sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 - Is there a seamless morphing effect where one form changes into another?

-- Does the shot contain a visual effect where elements transform smoothly?
+- Does the shot contain a visual effect where elements transform?

 - Is there a gradual change of one object into a different form?